auth0/docs/articles/hosted-pages/guardian.md

 ---
 # Guardian Multi-factor Login Page

 In the [Auth0 Dashboard](${manage_url}/#/guardian_mfa_page), you can enable 2nd factor authentication, using Guardian Multi-factor.
 You can customize the page that Auth0 displays to your users, allowing you to require MFA on logins which meet certain criteria, or just across the board.
-For more information on Guardian, refer to [Guardian MFA](/multifactor-authentication/guardian).
+For more information on the MFA page, refer to [Hosted Pages > MFA](/hosted-pages/guardian).

 ![Hosted Guardian MFA Page](/media/articles/hosted-pages/guardian.png)